zhangfisher/lite-tree/readme.md

 - The node `title`, `mark` or `tags` string is prefixed with `{...}` to declare `css` style, such as `tags:["{color:red;font-weight:bold;}OK","{color:blue}+"]` means `OK` is red and bold, `+` is blue.
 - Each node can be pre-marked with `mark`, with values of `success`, `info`, `warning`, `error`, which are rendered in different colors.
 - Each node can be pre-tagged with `tags`, and the tags are rendered in different colors.
-- Each node can be pre-marked with `memo`, which is rendered in different colors.
+- Each node can be pre-marked with `comment`, which is rendered in different colors.
 - The node can declare `css` style through `style`.
 - suppoer event?
 Not support yet, because this component is mainly used in the `vitepress` static page for static display, so it does not support events for the time being.